-Considering the lack of historical company data related to any realized loan losses since our inception, we elected to estimate our allowance for credit losses by using a probability-weighted analytical model that considers the likelihood of default and loss-given-default for each individual loan.
+Considering the lack of historical Company data related to any realized loan losses since our inception, we elected to estimate our allowance for credit losses by using a probability-weighted analytical model that considers the likelihood of default and loss-given-default for each individual loan.
 The analytical model incorporates a third-party licensed database with historical loan losses from 1998 to 2019 for over 100,000 commercial real estate loans.
-At the time of adoption of ASU No. 2016-13, in determining our initial allowance for credit losses estimate, we employed a third-party licensed macroeconomic forecast that largely reflected our views at the time and projected stable economic conditions over the reasonable projection period.
-Significant inputs to our estimate of the allowance for credit losses include loan specific factors such as DSCR, LTV, remaining loan term, property type and others.
-In certain instances, for loans with unique risk characteristics, we may instead elect to employ different methods to estimate loan losses that also conform to ASU 2016-13 and related guidance.
+Our allowance for credit losses reflects its estimates of the current and future economic conditions that impact the performance of the commercial real estate properties serving as collateral for our loan investments.
+These estimates include unemployment rates, interest rates, price indices for commercial property, and other macroeconomic factors impacting the likelihood and magnitude of potential credit losses for our loans during their anticipated term.
+We license certain macroeconomic financial forecasts from a third-party to inform our view of the potential future impact that broader macroeconomic conditions may have on the performance of our loan portfolio.
+The forecasts are embedded in the licensed analytical model that we use to estimate our allowance for credit losses.
+We may use one of more of these forecasts in the process of estimating our allowance for credit losses.
+Selection of these economic forecasts requires significant judgment about future events that, while based on the information available to us as of the balance sheet date, are ultimately unknowable with certainty, and the actual economic conditions impacting our portfolio could vary significantly from the estimates we made for the periods presented.
+At the time of adoption of ASU No. 2016-13, in determining our initial allowance for credit losses estimate, we employed a macroeconomic forecast that largely reflected our views at the time and projected stable economic conditions over the reasonable projection period.
+Significant inputs to our estimate of the allowance for credit losses incl

-Upon adoption of ASU No. 2016-13 on January 1, 2020, based on the Company's loan portfolio, pre-COVID-19 economic environment and management's expectations for future economic and market conditions at the time, the Company recorded, as a cumulative-effective adjustment to the cumulative earnings in our consolidated statement of equity, an initial allowance for credit losses of approximately \$18.5 million, or approximately \$0.34 per common share.
-In addition, we recorded an incremental allowance for credit losses for the six months ended June 30, 2020 of approximately \$67.5 million, or \$1.23 per common share, resulting in a cumulative year-to-date CECL impact of \$86.0 million or \$1.56 per common share, largely reflecting the changed expectations for macroeconomic and commercial real estate market conditions as a result of the COVID-19 pandemic.
+Upon adoption of ASU No. 2016-13 on January 1, 2020, based on our loan portfolio, pre-COVID-19 economic environment and management's expectations for future economic and market conditions at the time, we recorded, as a cumulative-effective adjustment to the cumulative earnings in our consolidated statement of equity, an initial allowance for credit losses of approximately \$18.5 million, or approximately \$0.34 per common share.
+In addition, we recorded an incremental allowance for credit losses for the nine months ended September 30, 2020 of approximately \$62.2 million, or \$1.13 per common share, resulting in a cumulative year-to-date CECL impact of \$80.7 million or \$1.46 per common share, largely reflecting the changed expectations for macroeconomic and commercial real estate market conditions as a result of the COVID-19 pandemic.